This blog provides information for educational purposes only. Read our complete summary for more info.

 A recent episode of the TV show Moonshiners (on Discovery) featured a "North Carolina High Country Still," which is nothing more than a traditional pot still with a thump keg (or thumper) and a coil condenser (or worm).
-A lot of folks ask us how our copper moonshine still kits are different from traditional pot stills.
-The answer to the question is, "not a lot."
-Clawhammer moonshine still kits were actually modeled after traditional pot stills, such as the North Carolina High Country style shown in this picture.
+A lot of folks ask us how our copper distiller parts kits are different from traditional pot stills.
+The answer to the question is, "they aren't very different."
+Clawhammer parts kits were actually modeled after traditional pot stills, such as the North Carolina High Country style shown in this picture.

 We love traditional copper stills.
 Copper looks good and it's easy to work with.
 However, the best characteristic of copper is that it reduces sulfide content during the distillation process, as alcohol vapors react with boiler, vapor cone, and condenser walls.
-As a result, the final product should taste better, it will smell better, and you'll feel better the next morning.
+As a result, the final product will be much better.
 These are the primary reasons our still kits are made from pure copper.

-Here's a video on how to distill using one of our still kits which highlights all of the similarities between traditional copper stills and our copper column stills.
+Here's some more info on how to distill using one of our still kits which highlights all of the similarities between traditional copper stills and our copper column stills.